The-Marcy-Lab-School/8-2-1-knex/README.md

     const pets = await getPets()
     const people = await getPeople();

-    knex.destroy(); // destroy the connection before ending the program.
+    // Destroy the connection to the database. knex.destroy();
 };

 main();
 ```

 * Most of the time, we'll use the `.rows` property to get the results as an array.
+* Without the `knex.destroy()`, the file will not terminate.

 ## Writing queries using `knex.raw`

+Now that we have `knex` set up, let's have some fun!

 ### Multi-Line Queries